ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 easy-to-read and maintainable code.
 In Python, use four spaces per indentation level and avoid tabs.
 Indentation should be used to:

- - Emphasize the body of a control statement such as a loop or a select statement.
+ - Emphasize the body of a control statement, such as a loop or a select statement.
  - Emphasize the body of a conditional statement.
  - Emphasize a new scope block.
  - Add blank lines or wrapping lines.